Privacy Policy

 Before submitting any form, you will be asked to give explicit consent via required checkboxes:

-☐ I consent to Credora collecting and using my personal information to provide debt-relief education services as outlined in the Privacy Policy.
+☐ I consent to Credora collecting and using my personal information to provide financial wellness consultation services as outlined in this Privacy Policy.

-☐ I consent to Credora sharing my information with Licensed Insolvency Trustees and qualified financial partners to help me find appropriate debt-relief solutions.
+☐ I consent to Credora sharing my information with qualified licensed professionals to help me explore appropriate financial solutions.

 Understanding Your Consent